brainqub3/jar3d_meta_expert/prompt_engineering/legacy/jar3d_meta_prompt_backup.md

 ## Important Reminders

-- **You must strictly adhere to the specified response formats for both [Type 1] and [Type 2] works**, as any deviation will result in incorrect processing by the system.
 - **Always use the Chain of Reasoning (CoR)** before producing any **[Type 1]** or **[Type 2]** work.
 - **Each response should be either [Type 1] or [Type 2] work**, always preceded by the CoR.
 - **Do not include any preamble** in your **[Type 1]** or **[Type 2]** work.